-Getting a table was no problem thanks to that outdoor area and we settled in with menus and a beer while we waited for our companion.
+Getting a table at Lucia Wine Bar was no problem thanks to that outdoor area and we settled in with menus and a beer while we waited for our companion.
 Amongst the bottled beer selection, it was nice to see Quilmes and Cusquena amongst the usual suspects, though I think it’s generally good practice to ensure the staff can pronounce everything on the menu.

 Opting for a selection of the smaller plates rather than something from the grill gave an opportunity to try a wider selection of what was on offer.
 My companions shared a jug of Mojitos while I had an acceptable glass of Malbec.
 I’m reliably informed that the Mojitos were refreshing and nice if a little watery.
 Knowing my partner’s intolerance for alcohol, I think it’s safe to say they must have been on the weak side.